MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-whitelist-urls.md

 **The Power BI online service**, also known as the Power BI SaaS (Software as a Service) application, requires connectivity to the Internet.
 The endpoints below should be reachable for customers using Power BI.

-To use the Power BI online service, you must have access to connect to the endpoints marked **required** in the tables below, as well as any endpoints marked **required on linked sites**.
+To use the Power BI online service, you must have access to connect to the endpoints marked **required** in the tables below, and any endpoints marked **required on the linked sites**.

 Power BI service only requires TCP Port 443 to be opened for the listed endpoints.

-Wildcards ( represented by an asterisk (*) ) represent all levels under the root domain, and we use N/A when information isn't available.
-The **Destination** column is a list with FQDN/domains and links to external sites which contain further endpoint information.
+Wildcards (represented by an asterisk (*)) represent all levels under the root domain, and we use N/A when information isn't available.
+The **Destination** column is a list with FQDN/domains and links to external sites, which contain further endpoint information.

 The information in the tables below only references the **public cloud**.
-This means that the **U. S. Government cloud**, **the Germany cloud**, and **the China cloud** *aren't* referenced in the tables below.
+The **U. S. Government cloud**, **the Germany cloud**, and **the China cloud** *aren't* referenced in the tables below.

 ## Authentication